jizhang/jizhang.github.com/source/_drafts/python-static-type-check.md

 }
 ```

 That being said, whether to adopt static typing for Python depends on the size of your project, or how formal it is.
 Luckily Python provides a gradual way of adopting static typing, so you do not need to add all type hints in one go.
-This approach will be dicussed in the next section.
+This approach will be discussed in the next section.

 ## Python static typing in details